jeffreyiacono/ETL/README.md

 ### ETL::Basic

-The Basic ETL, as the name suggests, is pretty basic and should be used when you want to run sequential SQL statements that do not require iteration.
+The Basic ETL, as the name suggests, is pretty basic and should be used when you want to run sequential SQL statements.

 A Basic ETL has the following framework: